tsaad-dev/te/drafts/te-types-update/draft-ietf-teas-rfc8776-update.md

 bandwidth-profile-type:

 > A base YANG identity for various bandwidth profiles specified in {{MEF_10.3}}, {{?RFC2697}}, {{?RFC2698}} and {{?RFC4115}} that may be used to limit bandwidth utilization of packet flows (e.g., MPLS-TE LSPs).

-path-metric-loss:

-> A YANG identity, derived from the 'path-metric-type' base identity, defined in 'ietf-te-types', that represents the path loss metric type, defined in {{?RFC8233}}.

-path-metric-delay-variation:

-> A YANG identity, derived from the 'path-metric-type' base identity, defined in 'ietf-te-types', that represents the path delay variation metric type, defined in {{?RFC8233}}.

 te-packet-path-bandwidth